4PointSolutions/aem-utils/aem_cntrl/manpage.md

 EXAMPLES
 ====

 **NOTE** These examples use [jbang](https://www.jbang.dev/) to ensure that the correct version of Java is run.
-Since jbang must be installed and on the executable PATH in order for it to function, we can use it to run the .jar.
+Since jbang must be installed and on the executable PATH in order for `aem_cntrl` to function, we can use it to run the .jar.

 `jbang run --java=21 aem_cntrl-0.0.1-SNAPSHOT.jar install`